 For numerical results appearing in my published work, I try to make the code available here.
-I generally use Matlab and R. There's the standard "There could be life-threatening errors in the code and you've been warned!" declaration.
+I generally use MATLAB and R. There's the standard "There could be life-threatening errors in the code." declaration.
 If you do find an error, I would appreciate an email.

-I wrote some Matlab and R code to calculate k-coverage probability of a cellular network in the downlink channel.
-This code is based on a model developed for an ISIT paper, which we later extended to the multi-tier case in this paper with more detailed calculations.
+I wrote some MATLAB and R code to calculate k-coverage probability of a cellular network in the downlink channel.
+This code is based on a model developed for an ISIT paper, which we later extended to the multi-tier case in this paper with more detailed calculations; see below.
 The R and the Matlab code should do effectivly the same things.
 For very small SINR threshold values (less than -12 dB), the respective numerical integration methods will break down.
 The integration method in R generally performs better than the Matlab one in this sitatution.

 Equivalent Poisson networks:

 This Matlab code compares a two-tier network and a single-tier network by plotting the densities of their "equivalent networks".
 This code is based on a short paper, which demonstrated that different Poisson networks can be considered equivalent or different Poisson networks can be compared with their "equivalent forms".

 Signal-to-interference ratio in wireless communication networks, PDF, Dynamical networks and network dynamics, Edinburgh, 2016.

 When do wireless network signals appear Poisson?, PDF, 18th Workshop on Stochastic Geometry, Stereology and Image Analysis, Lingen, 2015.